 - Great for beginners, not ideal for more professional use.

 Dremel from Digilab – The university level printer

-Dremel’s filament comes pre-installed with an RFID tag that allows the machine to automatically identify the material type and change bed temperature and extruder temperatures.
+Dremel’s filament comes with an RFID tag that allows the machine to automatically identify the material type and change bed temperature and extruder temperatures.
 Overwriting this is an option technically, but it’s a good start for most printing jobs.

 - Advanced features ideal for university level applications.

 - It’s quite and can run in the background while you’re continuing with the lesson.

 - This device may be cost prohibitive for some.